History of Nick Castellanos in Timeline

 2015: Marriage to Vanessa Hernandez

-In 2015, Nick Castellanos married his high school sweetheart, Vanessa Hernandez.
+In 2015, Nick Castellanos married his high school sweetheart, Vanessa Hernandez, who is the mother of his son, Liam.

 2015: Brother Drafted by Tigers

-In 2015, Nick Castellanos' younger brother, Ryan, was selected by the Tigers in the MLB draft, with Nick announcing the pick.
+In 2015, Nick Castellanos' younger brother, Ryan, was drafted by the Tigers in the 25th round of the MLB draft.
+Nick himself announced the pick.

 January 13, 2017: Avoided Arbitration with Tigers

-On January 13, 2017, Nick Castellanos and the Detroit Tigers avoided arbitration by agreeing to a one-year contract worth $3 million.
+On January 13, 2017, the Detroit Tigers avoided arbitration with Nick Castellanos, agreeing on a one-year contract worth $3 million.

 July 17, 2017: American League Player of the Week

 Nick Castellanos earned American League Player of the Week honors for the week of August 13–19, 2018.
-This was the first weekly honor for any Tiger player in 2018, and the first since J.D.
+He batted .393 with an OBP of .485, two homers, three doubles, eight runs scored, and ten RBI.
+The award was the first weekly honor for any Tiger player in 2018, and the first since J.D.
 Martinez won the award for the week ending July 17, 2017.

-On July 18, 2017, Nick Castellanos hit a single, triple and two home runs in a game against the Kansas City Royals, becoming the fourth Tigers player to do so since 1913, and the first Tigers player to do so since Dmitri Young in 2003.
+On July 18, 2017, Nick Castellanos hit a single, triple, and two home runs in a game against the Kansas City Royals, becoming the fourth Tigers player to accomplish this feat since 1913, and the first since Dmitri Young in 2003.

 2017: Divorce from Vanessa Hernandez